aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionApi.md

 <a name="PutConvertDocumentToImage_1"></a>
 # **PutConvertDocumentToImage**
-> Stream PutConvertDocumentToImage(inStream, outFormat, outPath, width, height, leftMargin, rightMargin, topMargin, bottomMargin, resolution, storage)
+> AsposeResponse PutConvertDocumentToImage(inStream, outFormat, outPath, width, height, leftMargin, rightMargin, topMargin, bottomMargin, resolution, storage)

 Convert the HTML document from the request stream to the specified image format and save to the storage.